archivesatncbs/ethics-law-guidebook/docs/chapter-8-some-frequently-asked-questions-from-archivists.md

 Situations in which the archive may consider making private data accessible include:

-   1. Legal proceedings
+   1. Legal proceedings.
-   2. Legitimate request from family
+   2. Legitimate request from family.
-   3. Legitimate public interest
+   3. Legitimate public interest.
-   4. If the data subject gives informed consent for such data being made available
+   4. If the data subject gives informed consent for such data being made available.
-   5. If the archive has determined after a thorough review that the release of data does not adversely affect the persons to whom the data pertains
+   5. If the archive has determined after a thorough review that the release of data does not adversely affect the persons to whom the data pertains.
-   6. If the information is of historical value and does not affect living persons
+   6. If the information is of historical value and does not affect living persons.

 It is important to remember that these considerations presume the absence of a data protection regulation.
 Some of these considerations, although ethical, are not legally mandated under international data protection regulations.